Kayli/logspub/philosophy-tgc.md

   - logocentrism
     - when signs presuppose direct or immediate relationship to an object or a content (transcendental signified)
     - western philosophy tries to control meanings of words
+  - deconstruction is derrida's attempt to show inconsistencies in philosophical writings by exposing inherent ambiguities of sign interpretations

 ## lecture 22: dewey's american naturalism